Mont-Dore: Ski resort

+Tour de France

+Mont-Dore is set to host the finish of stage 10 of the 2025 Tour de France.

 Sights

 In the town park, along the Dordogne, relics of the old Roman baths have been collected.
 The surrounding country, with its fir woods, pastures, waterfalls and mountains, is very attractive.
 To the south is the Puy de Sancy (1,886 m), the loftiest peak of central France.